conradludgate/array-bin-ops/README.md

 An example implementation of Array Element-Wise Binary Operations in Rust.

 Trying to produce efficient code where possible, avoiding any memory safety issues.
+Current benchmarks show it being faster than any safe code currently available (using std only)

 ## Example ASM